Home Search Gallery How-To Books Links Workshops About Contact

 Nikon DX and Canon 1.6x formats are here to stay for a long time for practically-priced cameras.

 Nikon FX and Canon full-frame cameras will be expensive and always be at the top of each maker's line for a long time.
 I see no hot deals in full-frame cameras for quite a while.
-FX cameras will always be priced above anything else in smaller formats – that's just how marketing departments plan out product ranges.
+FX cameras will always be priced above anything else in smaller formats – that's just how marketing departments plan product lines.

-Yesterday top
+History top

 In the beginning, 35mm cameras shot odd-sized frames.